moalang/moa/docs/Syntax.md

 ```
 _                part of id
 .                field access
-..               variadic function
+...              variadic function or there are zero or more
 "                string
 #                comment
 ( )              priority
-[ ]              array?
+[ ]              array
-{ }              struct?
+{ }              struct
 ! -              singular operator
 && ||            boolean operator
 + - * / % **     number operator
 | & ^ ~ << >>    bit operator
 < <= > >= == !=  comparing operator
-=                update a variable
+=                constant
 =>               lambda
-,                separation of arguments
+,                seperator of arguments for lambda expression
 :                block
 ;                break line
 ? undefined